Frequently Asked Questions

 • Commercial pesticide sellers

-• Chemical bulk storage facilties
+• Chemical bulk storage

-• Environmental Restoration Program facilities
+• Environmental Restoration Program sites

-• Resource Conservation and Recovery Act (RCRA) Corrective Action sites
+• Resource Conservation and Recovery Act (RCRA) corrective action sites

 • Voluntary Cleanup Program sites

-• Major oil storage facilities
+• Major oil storage facilities (MOSF).

 Will it be possible to identify me as a cancer patient on the map?

-People are very unlikely to be identified from these data.
-Because of concerns about patient confidentiality, census blocks are grouped together with neighboring blocks to prevent identification of individual people with cancer.
-Blocks were combined until the area contained a minimum of six total male cases and six total female cases.
+To protect patient confidentiality, in some areas block groups were combined with neighboring block groups to prevent identification of individual people with cancer.
+Block groups were combined until the area contained a minimum of six total male cases and six total female cases.

 How can I calculate a rate for an area?